 The process of defining an observing strategy for a survey is intentionally streamlined here.
-In fact, many steps may have to be iterated (i.e. the SADT re-run many times modifying the survey area) until an acceptable strategy is found.
+In fact, many steps may have to be iterated (i.e. the SADT re-run many times modifying the survey area)

 Figure 21: Example of a contiguous survey, containing three partially overlapping tiles.
 The curvature of the pawprint edges is ignored.